By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 I have a job and they pay me to do what I do.

 Sure I would like to be paid more.
 I don’t like the idea of pay cuts any more than anyone else.
 But think of this, each day I get to go do something I like to do and they pay me for doing it.

 There are lots of people out there today that wish they had a job, any job.
 I feel so spoiled by the idea that they pay me money for the work I do.

 I can pay taxes.

 It would be easy to complain about my taxes.
 Lots of us do.
-No one likes to have high taxes, but the alternative, to have a government that can’t do the things we want it to do, that is not acceptable to me.
+No one likes to have high taxes, but the alternative, to have a government that can’t do the things we want it to do, which is not acceptable to me.

-So while I don’t like ever higher taxes, I feel blessed that I make enough to be able to pay some taxes and still have enough left to get by on.
+So while I don’t like ever-higher taxes, I feel blessed that I make enough to be able to pay some taxes and still have enough left to get by on.

 I have people in my life who care about me.

 I will keep this short but every friend in my life is a blessing for which I am grateful.
 You know who you are.
 I include all my readers in this also, you like what I write enough to keep coming back, which makes me feel privileged to have your ear from time to time.